-If you can’t stand mess, delegate an area for the kids to play in ie. if your guests are in the kitchen/ dining area… let the kids have the lounge.
-Same rule if you’re at the grandparents house 🙂 Also keeps the kids busy and out of the way while you are trying to do things.
+If you can’t stand mess, delegate an area for the kids to play in ie. if your guests are in the kitchen/ dining area, let the kids have the lounge.
+Same rule if you’re at the grandparents house 🙂 This also keeps the kids busy and out of the way while you are trying to do things.

-Cooking: Try and get it on cooking fairly early… try and have cakes, biscuits etc ready (I usually make these the week before and try and freeze some of it and thaw it boxing day) and waiting to go out, drinks all ready in the fridge….
-If you can, try and cook the meat in the bbq, get a cheap foil turkey tray from the supermarket and all the mess drips into the tray, ready to be thrown out later (less mess in the kitchen).
+Try and get it on cooking fairly early.
+Also, try and have cakes, biscuits etc ready (I usually make these the week before and try and freeze some of it and thaw them out the day before) and waiting to go out, drinks all ready in the fridge.
+If you can, try and cook the meat in the bbq, get a cheap foil turkey tray from the supermarket, all the mess drips into the tray, ready to be thrown out later (less mess in the kitchen).
 It also frees up room in the kitchen and oven.

-Try to Relax – You’ve opened the presents, played some games, eaten the dinner, tidied up (a bit), now Relax.
+You’ve opened the presents, played some games, eaten the Christmas dinner, tidied up (a bit), now Relax.
 Just chill out and enjoy the rest of the day.
-Put your feet up… you have done a good job, Mum!
-Look around you and be thankful for all you have and done… some people don’t have the fortune a lot of us have.
+Put your feet up… you have done a good job!
+Look around you and be thankful for all you have and done, some people don’t have the fortune a lot of us have.